-Length of Hearings in Days.
-The number of days given to confirmation hearings has varied greatly from one Supreme Court nomination to another, particularly in recent decades.
+Length of Hearings in Days

+The number of days given to public confirmation hearings has varied greatly from one Supreme Court nomination to another, particularly in recent decades.
 Following the 19 days of hearings held on the Brandeis nomination in 1916, Court nominations through the Associate Justice nomination of Abe Fortas in 1965 typically received either one or two days of hearings.
-However, from 1967 through November 2005, 14 of the 20 Court nominations which advanced through the hearings stage received four or more days of open confirmation hearings.
-Four of the 14 nominations received 11 or more days of hearings, while another received eight days of hearings.
-By contrast, only three of the 20 nominations received two or fewer days of hearings.
+However, from 1967 through the present, 20 of the 26 Court nomination which advanced through the hearings stage received four or more days of open confirmation hearings.
+Additionally, 4 of the 20 nominations received 11 or more days of hearings,24 while one nomination received eight days of hearings.25 By contrast, only 3 of the 26 nominations received two or fewer days of hearings.26